 - If you are a new member of the group and are finding it difficult to keep up, do not wait until you are dropping off the back of the group but tell someone riding with you so that you can be assisted.
 It is your responsibility to make them aware.

-- Leaders must be members of the CTC and registered as a leader.
+- Leaders must be members of Cycling UK and registered as a leader.
 This gives essential organiser's third party liability insurance cover.

 - The club's reputation depends to a large extent on its friendly, capable and competent leaders.

-- Ride leaders have a duty of care to members of the ride and must try to ensure that the rules are adhered to and that the ride is safe and well organised.
+- Ride leaders should try to ensure that the rules are adhered to and that the ride is safe and well organised.
 The leader is the official representative of the club and their instructions should be adhered to.

 Leaders: before the ride